-Most taxpayers using this form are eligible for FREE e-File.
-Log on www.azdor.gov to see if you qualify.
+Most taxpayers using this form are eligible for FREE e-file.
+Visit www.azdor.gov to see if you qualify.

 Line 10 Box - Dependents

 You must complete Part A, lines A1 through A3b, on page 2 of your return before you can total your dependent exemptions.